 - Some of these qualifications are occupational, and may not be designed specifically for progression to HE.

-- Applicants holding this qualification may be school or college leavers, however, some may be more mature learners who are likely to have other relevant experience alongside the qualification.
+- Applicants holding this qualification may be school or college leavers, however, some may be more mature students who are likely to have other relevant experience alongside the qualification.

 - These qualifications may have been taken as part of a wider study programme or an apprenticeship.